 - FORM 202 Application for an Undergraduate Student Research Award PART II.
 Proposed Location of Tenure and Research Project — completed by the proposed supervisor.

-Student applicants must make sure they are eligible to apply and supervisors must make sure that they are eligible to supervise.
-Normally, supervisors must hold NSERC funding, however, supervision of faculty members without NSERC funding may be considered.
-If you are interested, please submit the required information to ARLO no later than March.
+Student applicants must ensure they are eligible to apply and supervisors must ensure that they are eligible to supervise (normally, supervisors must have NSERC funding, but supervision by researchers without NSERC funding may be considered).

 Established in 2005 by the BC Technology Industry Association, the industry-funded BC Tech Scholarship Program provides grants to students who have a proven passion for technology, a desire to leave a mark in the tech sector and are pursuing a post-secondary education in a technology-related program.
 The Tech Scholarship program provides non-repayable grants to students of up to $3,500.
 Applications are accepted in April each year.